An Alternative Shopping Guide to Lviv’s City Center

 “Something Interesting” (translation of the shop’s name)

-Here you will definitely find something interesting — from handmade glasswork, jewelry, and accessories to ceramic wares and home decor.
+Here you will definitely find something interesting — from handmade glasswork, jewellery, and accessories to ceramic wares and home decor.

 Pravda, B | 30 Virmenska St.